 An M.S. degree in Leadership Education immerses students in three specific areas, 1) leadership scholarship, 2) teaching & outreach, and 3) research methods & program evaluation.

-- Leadership scholarship refers to understanding the field of leadership from a research perspective, which includes leadership models & theories, leadership development & training, and leadership from several perspectives (e.g. motivation, power & influence, cultural diversity, etc.)
+- Leadership scholarship refers to understanding the field of leadership from an evidence-based perspective, which includes leadership models & theories, leadership development & training, and leadership from several perspectives (e.g. motivation, power & influence, cultural diversity, etc.)

 - Teaching & outreach refers to developing skills necessary to effectively convey information to others about leadership.
 For many of our students, this means that they develop skills in teaching because they will be teaching leadership or will be engaged in providing professional development.
 This may also include developing skills for developing programming, effective writing, teaching online, facilitation, etc.

 - Research methods & program evaluation refers to developing the skills necessary to conduct research or evaluate programs related to leadership.
-We want our students to be able to contribute to leadership scholarship through research and/or to be able to evaluate the effectiveness of leadership development and training programs.
-This aspect of our program really explores how we know what we know about leadership, and how we effectively contribute to that knowing through evidence-based processes.
+This aspect of our program explores how we know what we know about leadership, and how we effectively contribute to that knowledge through evidence-based processes.

 - Investigate the foundations and application in Leadership, teaching and learning